shivgodhia/hivestrung.github.io/content/featured/OnboardBuddy.md

 Our flashcard algorithm, based on the [Supermemo algorithm](https://www.supermemo.com/en), automatically schedules flashcards to maximise retention.
 Besides questions and answers, it supports hints and explanations, and querying specific flashcards all by talking to Alexa.

-_Please note, unfortunately the code on GitHub can't be made public yet for confidentiality reasons, but we are working on a way to showcase our effort.
-In the meantime, the [demo](https://can1b.awsapps.com/workdocs/index.html#/share/document/ddc28d044f9b295fa72a537b509cfd2e9a83b3434fcf87c8050559649a71acec) is still working_
+_Please note, unfortunately the code on GitHub can't be made public yet for confidentiality reasons, but we are working on a way to showcase our effort._